cvxgrp/pymde/docs_src/source/mde/index.rst

 .. image:: /files/distortions_cdf.png

-In this particular case, we see that most distortions are very small, but roughly 10 of them are much larger.
+In this particular case, we see that most distortions are very small, but roughly 10 percent of them are much larger.
 This means that embedding the items was "easy", except for these 10 percent of edges.

 Outliers